bakasas/PORTFOLIO/SQL/brazilian_e-commerce/images/README.md

-# Images of Data Tables
+# Images of Data Tables and Queries